 Once paving crews arrive, residents are expected to have the roadway clear of any parked cars, low lying tree limbs, trash cans, nets, etc. Work can begin as early as 6:00 a.m. and continue until 8:00 p.m.
 Rarely do crews operate over a weekend, but it has happened if conditions were not optimal during the week.
 Vehicle access to a property can be restricted briefly during paving or milling operations.
 We recommend residents take precautions when scheduling affairs around this time of year.
 We do send out notification to those who may be directly affected: residents, postal service, and waste haulers, but sometimes we only find out from contractors three (3) days before the project is set to begin.
 Once we have a more definite day the project will begin, project details, progress and notifications of changes in the schedule will be posted on our Facebook page.

 Once laid and the hot mix asphalt has been given time to "cool", vehicles will be permitted back onto the roadway.
 Although it is now open to traffic, we encourage drivers to be mindful of their speeds and turning radius as they park and pull into driveways.
-The time for asphalt to cure will be weeks, thus high speeds and stationary wheel turns will rip up the hot mix and potentially onto vehicles causing lasting impressions over all.
+The time for asphalt to cure will be weeks.

 Crews will be back around to seal between the curb and roadway, so parking will be restricted once more after paving.
 Additional facts about the paving process can be found here.
 We appreciate your patience and cooperation as we conduct this one in 15-20 year operation to preserve the roadway.